Effects of cooling system thermostat removal in hot climate

 Some of the effects of thermostat delete;

-- The transmission won't warm up on time.
+The transmission won't warm up on time.
 The engine and transmission shares same cooling system in many cars.
 The transmission is cooled by the engine's radiator through the heat exchanger by transferring heat from the automatic transmission fluid to the coolant when the transmission needs cooling.
-Similarly, the cooling system can also transfer heat to the transmission during warm up to bring up the automatic transmissions fluid's temperature faster.
+Similarly, the cooling system will not be able to also transfer heat to the transmission during warm up to bring up the automatic transmission to operating temperature fast.
 If the thermostat is not there, transmission cooling starts immediately the engine is started.
-This increases wear in the transmission hence, lifespan reduction.
+This increases wear in the transmission and hence transmission lifespan reduction.

-- It causes quicker degradation of the engine oil.
-When the engine cannot attain the optimum temperature where moisture in the engine oil can be burnt off, the engine oil degrades faster which can cause engine wear as the car owner is still likely to stick to the recommended oil change interval (OCI) which is the time usually in miles or kilometers or time.
+It causes quicker degradation of the engine oil.
+When the engine cannot attain the optimum temperature where moisture in the engine oil cannot be burnt off, the engine oil degrades faster which can cause engine wear as the car owner is still likely to stick to the recommended oil change interval (OCI) which is the time the oil is suppose to be in service usually in miles or kilometers.
 For instance, change of engine oil after 3,000 miles or after 6 months, whichever comes first.

-- There is increased emissions which is detrimental to human health and the environment.
+There will be increased emissions which is detrimental to human health and the environment.

-- The engine starts oil consumption and smoking faster as the rings wears faster.
+The engine might start oil consumption and smoke quicker as the rings wears faster.

-- There is increased cost of ownership as owners or user will spend more on fuel and parts replacement (rings).
+There is increased cost of ownership as owners or users will spend more money on fuel and parts replacement (for example rings).

-Keeping the thermostat in place is one good way of making the engine last lone and cutting running expenses.
+Keeping the thermostat in place is one good way of making the engine to last long and that reduces running expenses.